-When buying a home, a purchaser may wonder what a loan officer really does.
+When buying a home, a purchaser may wonder, what does a loan officer do?.
 Loan officers fulfill many critical roles and responsibilities.
 They are highly trained, credentialed and skilled individuals.
 The complexities of home buying can be stressful.
 A loan officer is there to smooth the way.

 - Do you offer down-payment assistance programs?

 - What first-time home buyer loan programs do you offer?

 - Are you an expert lender for our area?

 These are just a few generic questions to ask in an interview.
 For prospective home buyers interested in particular loan programs, like USDA or VA, be sure to ask about it.

 How to Decide on a Good Loan Officer